SamOllason/samollason.github.io/_posts/2025-07-24-using-copilot-agent-and-tdd.markdown

 # Conclusion

 I hope you found this useful.
 How are you using CoPilot?
-Feel free to message me on [LinkedIn](https://www.linkedin.com/in/samollason/) :)
+Feel free to message me on <a href="https://www.linkedin.com/in/samollason/" target="_blank" rel="noopener">LinkedIn</a> :)